 Here's what you will need:

-- Remove and wash the pan, tray, and basket either by hand or in the dishwasher (see above for washing tips).
+Remove and wash the air fryer pan, tray, and basket either by hand or in the dishwasher (see above for washing tips).
 If you are cleaning it by hand, wash it with warm soapy water.
-If there is too much grease, let it soak for at least 10 minutes before scrubbing.
+If there is too much baked-on grease or sticky residue, let it soak in warm water for at least 10 minutes before scrubbing.

-- Wipe the inside of the appliance with a damp cloth or sponge.
+Wipe the inside of the appliance with a soft cloth or soft sponge.

 Tip: After washing, always wipe dry with a clean, soft towel.
 Minerals in hard water can leave behind an unsightly residue.